-This book is for pre-readers of ‘The Hobbit’ and who are missing it really badly, well do I have good news for you, if bored with the Hobbit, you can read the next book that comes after it, ‘The Lord Of The Rings’.
-This book follow the adventure of Frodo, Bilbo’s nephew, on his adventure’s to destroy the ring of power.
-I would not recommend this book as an easy read, in fact, If you are reading this right now and thinking “Oh yeah, this’ll be easy, the hobbit wasn’t much of a challenge.” well I’m afraid to say that if the Hobbit wasn’t much of a challenge, then the lord of the rings definitely is.
+This book is for pre-readers of ‘The Hobbit’ and who are missing it really badly, well do I have good news for you, if bored with the Hobbit, you can read the next book that comes after it, ‘The Lord Of The Rings: The Fellowship of the Ring’.
+This book follow the adventure of Frodo, Bilbo’s nephew, on his adventure’s to destroy the Ring of Power.
+I would not recommend this book as an easy read.
+In fact, If you are reading this right now and thinking “Oh yeah, this’ll be easy, the Hobbit wasn’t much of a challenge.” well I’m afraid to say that if the Hobbit wasn’t much of a challenge, then the Lord of the Rings definitely is.
 This story is covered in three very thick books, so say good bye to that easy read.

 On his journey’s, Frodo will encounter dragons, Black Riders, tempting urges and trusting, then tricking friends.
-Frodo begins loyal to his quest and certain about how evil the ring is, however, however his journey, the ring of power begins to affect him, just as it affected Bilbo before him.
+Frodo begins loyal to his quest and certain about how evil the ring is, however, however his journey, the Ring of Power begins to affect him, just as it affected Bilbo before him.
 Frodo is accompanied by three other hobbits (Sam, Merry and Pippin.) one dwarf, one elf (Gimli and Legolas), two men (Aragorn and Boromir) and one wizard (Gandalf).
-These companions must travel through middle Earth, until they reach the fiery volcano in Mordor where the evil ring was forged.
+These companions must travel through Middle-Earth, until they reach the fiery volcano in Mordor, Mount Doom, where the evil Ring was forged.

 In this book we meet many characters that we have met before.
 Elrond, the king of the elves is one example, while Gandalf and Gollum are other examples.
 There are others you will meet again, but I have to leave some things for you to find out, don’t I?